 And where the art (and artists) come, so too come the hipsters, as well as the hostels in which they stay, the boutique hotels in which they aspire to stay, the cafés in which they congregate, and the clubs and bars wherein they dance the nights away.
 But for me, I was captivated by the visuals.
 It was like stepping into Oz, except that everybody had a tan, and there were small dogs everywhere (kind of lazily hanging out, some on leashes, some just meandering, as though they’d been dosed with Doggie Xanax).
 I loved it!

-And as it turns out, a lot of other folks do, too.
-A couple of years ago, in Forbes, Ann Abel included Getsemaní in her article, “The 12 Coolest Neighborhoods Around the World;” while, more recently, the Ang Lee-directed Gemini Man (2019), starring Will Smith, shot many of its scenes in the Technicolor town.
-Smith would go on to receive the key to the city for promoting the bejeezus out of Cartagena—and Getsemaní, in particular—on social media; after which it was announced that he and the production team behind Gemini Man would be donating the construction of and equipment for a park to be built for the children of Getsemaní. ***
+And as it turns out, many other folks do, too.
+A couple of years ago, in Forbes, Ann Abel included Getsemaní in her article, “The 12 Coolest Neighborhoods Around the World,” while, more recently, the Ang Lee-directed Gemini Man (2019), starring Will Smith, shot many of its scenes in the Technicolor town.
+Smith would go on to receive the key to the city for promoting the bejeezus out of Cartagena—and Getsemaní, in particular—on social media, after which it was announced that he and the production team behind Gemini Man would be donating the construction of and equipment for a park to be built for the children of Getsemaní. ***

 As for the locals, they adore their colorful corner of Cartagena de Indias, and it’s not uncommon to see folks wearing t-shirts emblazoned with the slogan “Orgullosamente Getsemanísense!” (which roughly translates to “Proud Getsemanían!”).